Client

 Personalized recommendations

 Users could redeem a $5 coupon for any Coke-carrying restaurant that matched the result food type.
-Our EU launches in Greece and Romania partnered wtih Wolt and Bolt.
+The same core experience shipped to Greece and Romania with swapped redemption logic for Wolt and Bolt, no rebuilt necessary.